paulkamsteeg/ru-ai-pacman/1-python/readme.md

 If it does not say `Python 3.6` on the first line, you have not configured your Python version correctly (see above).

+### University computers

+Not all university computers have Pycharm and Python 3.6 installed.
+If you ever want to work on such a computer, you can download Pycharm Community Edition [here](https://www.jetbrains.com/pycharm/download) and Python 3.6 [here](https://www.python.org/downloads/).
+You should not need administrator rights to install either of these, though make sure to deselect 'install for all users'.

 ### Python Basics

 For this first part, we will use **the interactive Python interpreter** (see